01fe23bcs144/DAA-project/SDG_mapping.md

-Yes! *Indicators* are specific metrics used to track progress toward achieving Sustainable Development Goals (SDGs).
-Below are the most relevant indicators for your business cases under their respective SDGs:

----

 ### *1. Transportation*
 *SDG 9: Industry, Innovation, and Infrastructure*
 - *9.1.1:* Proportion of rural population living within 2 km of an all-season road.